 Glass and paper suitable for recycling can be deposited in the street-side containers (in Dutch).
 In West, you should find containers for paper and glass within a short distance of your home.
 If your items do not fit through the container opening, do not leave it beside the container but instead take it to one of the city's waste collection points (in Dutch).

 Textiles and clothing

 Old clothing, towels, cuddly toys and shoes can often be reused or recycled.
 There are approximately 50 green containers for textiles and clothing in West, organised by the charity KICI.
 Click here to see the list of locations (in Dutch).
 By using these containers, your old clothes, shoes and materials will be used to aid good causes.
 It is crucial that all materials deposited are within a sealed bag.

 Minor chemical waste

 Items such as used alkaline batteries, energy saving light bulbs, rechargeable batteries, oils or old paint are harmful to the environment and should never be discarded within your household refuse.
-They can safely be disposed of at the city's waste collection points (in Dutch) or taken to the Chemokar, a special truck that parks at designated points around the city.
+They can safely be disposed of at the city's waste collection points (in Dutch).
 View the list of locations and times in West (in Dutch).